 While students are required to propose courses as part of their study abroad application, final course selection is generally made abroad in consultation with the assigned academic advisor or the program director.
 Many programs have set or required courses.
 Please refer to the appropriate program description on this website for specific details.

 For coursework completed on a Newcomb-Tulane Study Abroad Program or ISO, the Tulane transcript will automatically show all courses, grades, and credits.
 There is no need to petition for elective credit for courses taken on Tulane-approved study abroad programs, although the awarding of credit toward a major or minor is at the discretion of the relevant department or program.

 Unless specifically noted in the program description on this website, grades earned abroad in the Fall semester of 2015 and thereafter will appear on the official transcript, but will not be calculated into the cumulative GPA.
-This policy will not apply to Tulane faculty-led summer programs, or to courses completed in study abroad programs offered through the Freeman School of Business.
+This policy will not apply to Tulane faculty-led summer programs.

 To receive Tulane credit for coursework abroad, students must complete the program and submit all materials and assignments to their instructors by the end of the last day of class, and take scheduled examinations.
 Students are strongly encouraged to retain a personal copy of all work submitted abroad and relevant course syllabi until all grades and courses have been posted to the official Tulane transcript.

 Students conducting Independent Study Projects or similar independent work are required to submit their proposal for an independent study project to the appropriate academic department for prior approval and must forward the correspondence indicating department approval to the Office of Study Abroad prior to commencing work.